IPhone (1st generation): Critical reception

 The original iPhone received largely positive reviews.
 Only four writers were given review models of the original iPhone: David Pogue of The New York Times, Walt Mossberg of The Wall Street Journal, Steven Levy of Newsweek, and Ed Baig of USA Today.
 The New York Times and The Wall Street Journal published positive, but cautious, reviews of the iPhone, their primary criticisms being the relatively slow speed of AT&T's 2.5G EDGE network and the phone's inability to connect using 3G services.
 The Wall Street Journals technology columnist, Walt Mossberg, concluded that "despite some flaws and feature omissions, the iPhone is, on balance, a beautiful and breakthrough handheld computer."
 Time magazine named it the Invention of the Year in 2007.

 The British publication Mobile Phones UK (later S21) reviewed the iPhone upon its local launch in November 2007 and gave it a rating of 5 out of 5, having been "blown away" by the phone's user interface.
 However the review was lambasted by many readers who felt that it was unbalanced.
 Taking the feedback on board, the site revised the rating to a final 3 out of 5, commenting "With hindsight, 5 stars was wrong."
 Another UK-based publication, Mobile Gazette, wrote that "Although it has many good points, the list of bad points is equally impressive."
 It also added "Although the iPhone sold well in the US, when it finally hit Europe sales were not as high as expected, to an extent because European consumers could understand the drawbacks due to a more competitive marketplace."
 Ars Technica wrote an early review as well, in which it expresses optimism for the technology, the touchscreen experience, the web browsing and the music player functionality, but also highlights the lack of some features like GPS, a decent email client, limited connectivity and no third-party SDK.

-Steve Ballmer, the former CEO of Microsoft, argued that 1st gen iPhone “is the most expensive phone in the world and it doesn't have a keyboard” in 2007.
+Steve Ballmer, the former CEO of Microsoft, argued in 2007 that the first-generation iPhone “is the most expensive phone in the world and it doesn't have a keyboard”, and argued that the 1st gen iPhone was too expensive even with a carrier subsidy and a carrier plan.